On the boundaries of highly connected, almost closed manifolds: Vanishing curves in Adams spectral sequences, by Robert Burklund

 \begin{thm}[Proven as \Cref{thm:AdamsBound}] There exists a choice of $f$ in the statement of Lemma \ref{lem:toda-main} such that the $\mathrm{H}\F_p$-Adams filtration of the Toda bracket $w$ is at least $2N_p-1$. \end{thm}

 \begin{rmk} Our use of Adams filtrations in the proof of \Cref{thm:w=0} is inspired by arguments of Stolz in \cite{StolzBook}.
-Stolz proved (in somewhat different language) a lower bound of size $\approx N_2$ \cite[Satz 12.7]{StolzBook} on the $\HFt$-Adams filtration of $w$.
+In partiular, it follows from a theorem of Stolz that there is a lower bound of size $N_2$ on the $\HFt$-Adams filtration of $w$ \cite[Satz 12.7]{StolzBook}.
 The doubling of Stolz's lower bound is one of the main contributions of this paper. \end{rmk}

-Additionally, upper bounds on $\Gamma_p (8n-1)$ have been previously studied.
-For $p=2$, Davis and Mahowald proved:
+Additionally, upper bounds on $\Gamma_p (8n-1)$ have been previously studied by Davis--Mahowald \cite{DM3} (at the prime $2$) and Gonz\'alez \cite{Gonzalez} (at odd primes).
+At the prime $3$, we will require a novel bound established by the first named author in \Cref{sec:Appendix}.